hotswapster/metabox-clevo--brightness-control/README.md

 When you've finished with the dim screen, return the setting to 1.

 ## Limitations
 Numbers higher than one will be accepted.
-I don't kow the consequences of this.
+I don't know the consequences of this.
 Only works with one connected screen.

 This is my first bash script so it won't be perfect.

+MIT License.